 Two surviving Americans who were kidnapped in Mexico are back in the U.S.

-One of the victims is reportedly injured but officials provided no information on their current condition.
+The State Department said on Tuesday said the surviving victims were both repatriated with the assistance of the Mexican government.
+The department didn't name them, but the mother of LaTavia Washington McGee confirmed she is at a Texas hospital and the wife of Eric James Williams said he was shot in the leg.

-State Department spokesman Ned Price said officials are "in the process of repatriating the remains" of the other two, who were found dead in the border state of Tamaulipas.
+State Department spokesman Ned Price said officials are "in the process of repatriating the remains" of the other two kidnapping victims, who were found dead in the border state of Tamaulipas, where the group was ambushed at gunpoint on Friday.

+During a press briefing in Mexico on Tuesday afternoon, Gov. Américo Villarreal said the bodies would be released to U.S. officials by Tuesday evening — once autopsies had been completed.

 "We're providing all appropriate assistance to them and their families.
 We extend our deepest condolences to the family and loved ones of the deceased," Price said.